MetaIdea/SageMetaTool/README.md

 - Powerfull ingame lua script console (Useable commands: https://pastebin.com/xHHGCVZ1)
 - Heavy extension of the sage lua framework, fix of player and coordinate parameters, register of every object to be accessible via lua
 - Complete Lua scripting framework for C&C generals zero hour (Useable commands: https://pastebin.com/M4wZcJKv)
-- CNC Online and T3A Online implemented
+- CNC Online and T3A Online implemented (WIP)
--

-Supported games:
+Supported games (9/10 sage games, note: also works for all mods):

 - Command and Conquer Generals Zero Hour (retail 1.04)
+- Lord of the Rings The Battle for Middle-earth 1 (retail nocd) (WIP)
 - Lord of the Rings The Battle for Middle-earth 2 (retail nocd)
-- Lord of the Rings The Battle for Middle-earth 2 - Rise of the Witch-King (retail nocd, origin)
+- Lord of the Rings The Battle for Middle-earth 2 - Rise of the Witch-King (retail nocd)
-- Command and Conquer 3 Tiberium Wars (steam, origin)
+- Command and Conquer 3 Tiberium Wars (steam)
-- Command and Conquer 3 Kane's Wrath (steam, origin)
+- Command and Conquer 3 Kane's Wrath (steam)
-- Command and Conquer Red Alert 3 (steam, origin)
+- Command and Conquer Red Alert 3 (steam)
-- Command and Conquer Red Alert 3 Uprising (steam, origin)
+- Command and Conquer Red Alert 3 Uprising (steam)
+- Command and Conquer 4 (all versions steam/origin) (WIP)

-By using advanced signature (binary pattern) scanning methods all sub versions should be supported as well.
+By using advanced signature (binary pattern) scanning methods all sub versions should be supported as well in the future.
+There is a chance origin versions work partially or entirely too already.

-Not yet supported missing sage engine games:

-- Command and Conquer Generals
-- Lord of the Rings The Battle for Middle-earth 1
-- Command and Conquer 4
+Only the original Command and Conquer Generals is not yet supported in any way because I strongly believe most use zero hour anyway.

 A special thanks goes to: